A New Concept of Workplace Wellbeing

 Environmentally

 Increasingly businesses will need to do more with less.
-As the population grows, resources become more scarce and the impacts of climate change and biodiversity loss start to bite we will need to be more efficient with how we use resources and do all we can to restore our environment.
+As the population grows, resources become scarcer and the impacts of climate change and biodiversity loss start to bite we will need to be more efficient with how we use resources and do all we can to restore our environment.

 Socially